dengsauve/advent-of-code-2019/README.md

 I was sick this day, and hit hardest after 7.
 I spent about 80 minutes on this challenge, couldn't get part 1, and went to bed.

 I woke up the next day, still sick, but was able to finish part 1 in 3 minutes.
 Part 2 took a bit longer, but finally got it.
 I'm planning on refactoring the IntCode Computer class before tonight's challenge.

+### Day 06

+This challenge seemed much more daunting than it truly was.
+First turned out easy enough, related SpaceObject objects to one another via "orbits", then just counted up the results from how many parents each object had.

+The second challenge was oddly enough easier for me than the first part, I just applied the same logic to get a list of "YOU" and "SAN"'s path back to the COM, then found the divergence going in reverse, and added the length of the remainder of both lists together, minus 4 for you, your orbit, santa, and santa's orbit, and voila.